chocolatey/choco-wiki/GettingStarted.md

 * **Software** - Software refers to the actual runtime software that a package represents.
 This can be installed to the system through native installers, or come from zip/archive files or just dropping the runtime software right into the package.
 * **Native Installer** - Actual installers that install software into Programs and Features, "natively" on a Windows machine.
 This is like MSI, InnoSetup (exe), NSIS (exe), InstallShield (exe/msi), etc. Windows has over 20 different installer formats.
 * **Install Package** - packages that wrap native installers
 * **Portable Package** - packages that use zip or just contain the runtime software.
 Usually these packages do not require administrative privileges to install or run.
+See [[|https://github.com/chocolatey/choco/wiki/ChocolateyFAQs#portable-application-something-that-doesnt-require-a-system-install-to-use]]
 * **Extension Package** - packages that provide extensions to Chocolatey's PowerShell module through additional PowerShell modules.
 * **Template Package** - packages that have packaging templates in them, used in package creation.
 See [[create your own package templates|How-To-Create-Custom-Package-Templates]].
+* **Metapackage** - packages that only exist to take dependencies on other packages, usually as a way of providing one command to get a complete setup.
+Some metapackages exist to provide discoverability, such as "git" versus 'git.install."
+The git package just depends on git.install, so running the install for either package will result in the git software being installed on the machine.
+* **Virtual package** - a concept that a package can "provide" some functionality and any package that meets that provides will be considered a dependency met.
+For example, if you need to take a dependency on a pdf reader, you wouldn't want to take a hard dependency on AdobeReader, but instead you would hope that adobereader provides pdf as well as other packages like SumatraPDF and FoxitReader.
+Then you could take a dependency on pdf and if any of those packages are installed, the dependency is met.
+Otherwise an algorithm would determine which one to install.
+THIS IS NOT IMPLEMENTED AT THIS TIME WITH CHOCOLATEY.

 ## What Are Chocolatey Packages?